GEORGES LENTZ - composer / sound artist

-Due to the length of the initial recordings (if nothing else), it became clear early on that this would be an extremely long work.
-Undoubtedly, some will see the final length of six/seven hours as downright ridiculous.
-For me, it seemed like an exciting challenge to write a piece of music which, because of its sheer length, was not to be taken in all at once - no listener is expected to sit through six hours straight!
-I simply attempted to create a work which one could “live with”, of which one could take in five minutes or thirty minutes or two hours here and there, in the knowledge that “there is much more”.
-To me it is music that can be explored bit by bit, over time.
-I wanted to take on the huge challenge of thinking and structuring sound on that kind of very unwieldy time scale, and see if I could mould it into a logically and, most importantly, an emotionally satisfying musical argument.
-I see an analogy to a STARRY NIGHT SKY, of which one might only see a tiny fragment, in the knowledge that this fragment is part of something infinitely more vast and complex, and points to the (dare I use such an unfashionable word?) the SUBLIMITY of something far bigger than us.
+Due to the length of the initial recordings, if nothing else, it became clear early on that this would be an extremely long work.
+Undoubtedly some will see the final length of well over six hours as downright ridiculous.
+For me, it seemed like a very exciting challenge to write music which, because of its sheer length, was not to be taken in all at once - no listener is expected to sit through six hours straight!
+I simply attempted to create a work which one could “live with”, of which one could take in two minutes or twenty minutes or two hours here and there, in the knowledge that “there is much more”.
+It is music that can be explored bit by bit, over time.
+I wanted to take on the considerable challenge of thinking and structuring sound on that kind of very unwieldy time scale, to see if I could mould it into a logically and, more importantly, an emotionally satisfying musical argument.
+I see an analogy to a STARRY NIGHT SKY, of which one might only see a tiny fragment, in the knowledge that it is part of something infinitely more vast and complex, and points to the (dare I use such an unfashionable word?) the SUBLIMITY of something far bigger than us.
 And just like a night sky, the music contains busier and more sparse regions - it breathes/glitters/pulses between them, often flowing onwards in big wave movements.